For the public

 What if I change my mind about taking part?

-Who do I contact if I have concerns?
+Who do I contact if I have questions or concerns?

-If you have any concerns or complaints about anything to do with the NIHR BioResource then you can call our Freephone number on: 0800 090 2233 Mon to Fri 9:00-17:00 or email us at email@example.com
+If you have any questions or concerns about anything to do with the NIHR BioResource then you can call our Freephone number on: 0800 090 2233 Mon to Fri 9:00-17:00 or email us at email@example.com.
+You may also be able to find an answer to your question in the NIHR BioResource’s Frequently Asked Questions page.

 I have been invited to the COPING study, what is it?